Vesec/ICT223-Dashboard/README.md

 - The targets.py file needs to be modified to reflect the api url and token of the offsite dashboard in Thingsboard and is seperated to accomodate for multiple API's.

-- ==The functions in Calls.py require a Raspberry Pi with a SenseHat installed.==
+- **The functions in Calls.py require a Raspberry Pi with a SenseHat installed.**

 ## Calls.py ##